Tioga, North Dakota: Transport

 Tioga's center is just to the southwest of Williams County Road 10 with North Dakota Highway 40, and is just north of ND 40's southern terminus at U.S. Route 2.
 Tioga is located along freight railroad tracks which presently belong to BNSF Railway.

 Amtrak's Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Stanley, 30 mi to the east.

 A general aviation airport, Tioga Municipal Airport (FAA code D60) is located two miles southeast of the city, with a main paved runway (12/30) just under one mile long and 75 feet wide (1555 meters long and 23 meters wide) and a secondary turf runway (3/21) which is 3200 feet (975 meters) long and 120 feet (37 meters) wide.
 Commercial air travel to the city, though, is limited beyond charter flights and private aviation, and the closest commercial airports are Williston Basin International Airport and Minot International Airport for domestic service, and Regina International Airport in Saskatchewan, Canada, for international service.

+Notable person

+Katerina Lynn (fake name), used Tioga as their place of residence in her fabricated college application to Yale University.
+She was originally from the Bay Area, and while on campus, was known to have a BDSM relationship online with an older male, which sparked concern from peers and ultimately led to her expulsion from Yale on September 21, 2025.